What is Social Science?

 There once was a time when social science majors worked almost exclusively through the academic ranks in order to land tenure track positions at colleges and universities.
 No longer!
 Many applications for the skills of social science majors have been realized, giving them the opportunity to help improve the lives of our nation's citizens from a much wider variety of positions.

 Expert market researchers analyze how consumers think and feel about products and ideas and distill that data into information that companies can use to produce stronger, more effective products and services.

 Manufacturers rely on market research to shape the design of new products long before they reach store shelves.
 Market researchers help politicians understand what policies and speeches can help win elections.
 Entertainment companies employ battalions of market researchers to measure audience feedback about new films, television shows, and radio formats.

 Despite advances in technology that allow market researchers to poll huge quantities of people at once by telephone or Internet, many companies rely instead on qualitative focus groups which consist of small groups interviewed by a live human being.
 The strongest market researchers can distill these conversations into meaningful suggestions and measurable metrics that can directly improve sales.
-Skilled social science majors should anticipate rewarding careers with research firms, with government agencies or with corporate employers.
+Skilled social science majors should search for opportunities with research firms, government agencies or corporate employers.

-Social science majors with a strong desire to directly improve people's lives can find tremendous rewards in careers as social workers.
-Although social workers are most often associated with cases involving children, the U.S. Labor Department anticipates tremendous demand for social workers that can work with America's rapidly growing elderly population.
-Likewise, as managed care companies attempt to shift resources to prevention of illness instead of treatment, experts indicate a strong need for substance abuse and weight loss counselors.
+Social science majors with a strong desire to directly improve people's lives should certainly consider the possibility of a career as a social worker.
+Although social workers are most often associated with cases involving children, the U.S. Labor Department anticipates increasing demand for social workers that can work with America's rapidly growing elderly population.
+Likewise, as managed care companies attempt to shift resources to prevention of illness instead of treatment, the BLS predicts an increasing need for substance abuse and weight loss counselors.